Te Ara o Rangituhi - The Rangituhi Trails

 A modified four-wheel drive downhill track that starts at the end of Chimney Sweep.
 It has some wall rides on the inside and bermed banks on the outside.
 Watch for uphill park users including walkers, horse riders and other bikes.
 When this re-joins the main 4WD access road, climb up about 200 metres to the corner and wooden gate, below which is the start of Crash Palace.

-Tumeke is a great fun single track descent for mountain bikes that runs roughly parallel to the main 4wd road.
-This trail drops off the side of a smaller 4wd track not far above The Doctor exit, and it swoops and dives down the hill using the terrain for bermed corners, rollers and heaps of fun.
+Tumeke is a great fun single track descent for mountain bikes that runs roughly parallel to the Farm Road.
+There are two variations at the top (one Intermediate & one Advanced).
+Tumeke swoops and dives down the hill using the terrain for bermed corners, rollers and heaps of fun.
 The top section is for more experienced riders.
 Intermediate riders can enter opposite the top of The Doctor.
-Tumeke will take you through Mahoe, open grass, then under gum and pine trees on the way down.
-It is about 1.2 kms long, dropping to the road below.
-Designed as an intermediate trail, experts will enjoy the flowing nature of Tumeke, and riders wanting to tackle intermediate trail for the first time should be able to ride it at a lower speed.
+Tumeke will take you through Mahoe, pine trees, open grass and gum trees on the way down.
+It is about 1.1 kms long, dropping to the Raiha Street Gate.
+Most of Tumeke designed as an intermediate trail, experts will enjoy the flowing nature of Tumeke, and riders wanting to tackle intermediate trail for the first time should be able to ride it at a lower speed.
 Not scary nor technical by nature, its character is simply fun and lots of it.
+How fast can you go?

 Two Way Trails (shared Walking, Running & Riding).